How to Know if You Have Low Progesterone

 Luteal phase not lasting about 12 days

-Causes of Low Progesterone
+What Causes Low Progesterone?

 Two things could be happening that are causing you to have low progesterone: